instana/go-sensor/README.md

 ## Dependency
 - Since version 1.47 the Go Collector requires Go version 1.13 or later.
-- Since version 1.53, the Go Collector requires github.com/looplab/fsm v1.0.1 or later.
+- Since version 1.53.0, the Go Collector uses fsm v1.0.1 internally.
+Customers using fsm version prior to v1 in their projects may face compilation issues and will need to update the fsm version to v1.

 ## Installation